blues/app-accelerators/65-off-grid-livestock-water-tank-monitor/README.md

 ### Event payload design

 Both Notefiles are [template-backed](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design#working-with-note-templates), storing Notes as fixed-length binary records instead of free-form JSON.
-Compact binary encoding reduces per-Note wire size by roughly 3–5× and, critically, is required for the NOTE-NBGLWX Starnote/NTN satellite path — both templates are registered with `"format": "compact"` and an explicit port number so either Notefile can transit via satellite or cellular using the identical `note.add` call.
+Compact binary encoding reduces per-Note wire size by roughly 3–5× and, critically, is required for the NOTE-NBGLWX Skylo NTN satellite path — both templates are registered with `"format": "compact"` and an explicit port number so either Notefile can transit via satellite or cellular using the identical `note.add` call.
 Over a multi-year deployment generating 6 summary Notes per day, that compression also meaningfully extends the useful life of the 500 MB prepaid data budget.
 Alert Notes carry `sync:true` to request an immediate radio wake; fixed-length binary encoding means `pump_amps = 0.0` (pump off at alert time) is transmitted faithfully — there is no omitempty-style drop for zero-valued numeric fields in compact encoding.

 `tank_status.qo` (periodic, every `summary_interval_min`; compact template-encoded, port 50):